KenKundert/borg-space/README.rst

 :Version: 2.4
 :Released: 2026-01-27

-*Borg-Space* is an accessory for Emborg_.
+*Borg-Space* is an accessory for Emborg_ and Assimilate_.
 It reports on the space consumed by your *BorgBackup* repositories.
-You can get this information using the ``emborg info`` command, but there are several reasons to prefer *Borg-Space*.
+You can get this information using the
+``emborg info`` command, but there are several reasons to prefer *Borg-Space*.

 #. *Borg-Space* is capable of reporting on many repositories at once.